William J. Perry: Work to eliminate nuclear weapons

+Center for Hemispheric Defense Studies (CHDS)

+On April 2, 2013, the Center for Hemispheric Defense Studies (CHDS) was officially renamed the William J. Perry Center for Hemispheric Defense Studies (The Perry Center) in recognition of its founder, the 19th U.S. Secretary of Defense, Dr. William J. Perry.
+This change honored his role in establishing the center, which originated from the first Defense Ministerial of the Americas in 1995, when Perry promoted regional defense cooperation and the training of civilians in security matters.

 Books

 With Tom Collina of the Ploughshares Fund, Perry wrote the book The Button: The New Nuclear Arms Race and Presidential Power from Truman to Trump.
 This book concludes with a ten-point plan for nuclear weapons safety: